FRRouting/frr/doc/user/bgp.rst

    The CLI will disallow attempts to configure incompatible leaking modes.

+.. clicmd:: import vrf route-map NAME

+   Specifies an optional route-map to be applied to routes imported using the ``import vrf VRFNAME`` shortcut syntax.

 .. clicmd:: bgp retain route-target all

 It is possible to retain or not VPN prefixes that are not imported by local